 Are there different types of cheddar?

-Aged Cheddar: These are cheddars that have been aged anywhere from a few months, to over a decade!
+Aged Cheddar: These are cheddars that have been aged anywhere from a few months to over twenty years.
 During the aging process, your cheddar goes through several natural processes that create even more flavor and texture.
-The breakdown of fat and protein in particular give aged cheddar’s their classic tangy flavor.
-Additionally, the cheddar slowly loses moisture, further concentrating all your favorite flavors into a dense, and usually flakey cheese.
+The breakdown of fat and protein in particular gives aged cheddar its classic tangy flavor.
+Additionally, the cheddar slowly loses moisture, further concentrating all those favorite flavors into a dense and usually flakey cheese.

 Young Cheddar: Whether you’re snacking on it solo or toping a slice of apple pie with it, young cheddar is the mild cheese everyone has heard of.
 Smooth, semi-firm, and delightfully creamy, young cheddar is approachable and goes with nearly anything.